Irrrka/ISOOU/Web/ISOOU.Web/wwwroot/Resources/Html/template-Irrrka.md

 ## Description

 This is a Management system which helps parents to register their children at Primary School.
-The system shows information about school, calculates scores depending on the addmission criteria.
+The system shows information about school, calculates scores of candidates depending on their data and the addmission criteria.
-Guest Users can see common information, access all the public schools' information, Register and Login to their accounts.
+Guest Users can see common information, access all the public schools' information, search free spots by district and year of birth of him/his child, Register and Login to their accounts.
-Regular Users can fill the form to apply, uplodad documents.
+Regular Users can fill data about own information alse his/him child, fill the form to apply, uplodad documents.
 Director can see info about the school where he/she is working, Administrators can create and perform admission procedure